-WellBiz Brands appointed Joseph Luongo as executive chairman, Matt Stanton as chief development officer and Jody Ryan as executive director of communications.
+WellBiz Brands appointed Joseph Luongo as executive chairman, Matt Stanton as chief development officer and Jody Ryan as director of communications.

 Jersey Mike’s added two members to its real estate team: Paul Williams for the south central markets and Cortney Rickle for the northeast.

 Jeffery Kent is the new senior vice president of information technology at Flynn Restaurant Group.